-Authorizing Official: Title: Address: State: Zip Code: Telephone Number: Email Address: Accreditation Information: a.
+Authorizing Official: Title: Address: Address: State: Zip Code: Telephone Number: Fax Number: Accreditation Information: a.
 Name of Accrediting Association: b.
 Status of Accreditation (check the appropriate line) Full Accreditation Provisional or Conditional Accreditation c.
 Date (Month and Year) when current accreditation will expire .
-Section II: Award to Institution A. Determination of Amount: Total Projected Need for the period 07.01.24- 06.30.25 \$ (NOTE: requested amount may not be the full amount received.)
+Section II: Award to Institution A. Determination of Amount: Total Projected Need for the period -(NOTE: requested amount may not be the full amount received.)
 Enrollment:

-Number of full-time disadvantaged student estimated to be enrolled in each health professions school for the academic year for which funds will be award and total number of full-time disadvantaged students enrolled durapplications. submitted approved Full-time discipline student enro onment as of 1 0.13.2023 (No. of Students B. Racial/Ethnic Background of Fi Ethnicity - Hispanic Race Number of Students Ethnicity Unknown Year American Indian/Alaskan Native Students CHRHOWH Asian or Pacific Islander Black White Race Unknown
+Number of full-time disadvantaged student estimated to be enrolled in each health professions school for the academic year for which funds will be award and total number of full-time

+disadvantaged students enrolled durapplications. ring the period in school that have sub- mitted approved

+Full-time discipline student enro ollment as of (No. of Students)

+(No. of Students)

+B. Racial/Ethnic Background of F ull-Time Stud lents for Academic Ye ar

+Ethnicity - Hispanic

+Race Number of Students Ethnicity Unknown

+American Indian/Alaskan Native

+Asian or Pacific Islander

+Black

+White

+Race Unknown

+Total Full-Time Enrollment

+l

 Ethnicity - Non -Hispanic

+Race Number of Students Ethnicity Unknown

+American Indian/Alaskan Native

+Asian or Pacific Islander

+Black